AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/store-settings-example.md

 ### Add configurations in Integration

 To add configuration values in the Integration environment Admin.
-For this example, we are merging JavaScript files.
+This example merges JavaScript files.

 1. Log out of the Integration Admin.
 1. Log back in to the Integration Admin.